 MBA 510: Technical Writing and Presentation Skills.
-3.
+(3 semester hours)

 Through this specialized course, students will gain proficiency in effectively communicating complex information about technical topics in an organizational environment.
-Students will learn how to prepare technical and business documents and how to present information effectively in-person and virtually, using a variety of technological resources.
+Students will prepare technical and business documents and present information effectively in-person and virtually, using a variety of technological resources.
 Among the best practices encouraged, this course will emphasize the strategic incorporation of author/presenter objectives, audience priorities, professional presence, and non-verbal communication.

 MBA 520: Value Creation and Social Impact.
-3.
+(3 semester hours)